jatufin/ReframeManager/ReframeManager/docs/ReadMe.txt

 $cp -f 2020-08-11-18-26-58-000+0300-128586228.reframe MyFirstVersion.reframe
 $cp -f MyFirstVersion.reframe 2020-08-11-18-26-58-000+0300-128586228.reframe

+NOTE!
+The timestap in the reframe file name is created from the creation time of the video file saved in the file system, not from some magic numbers inside the video file itself.

 The object of this project is to automate these prosedures and create an intuitive user interface for handling of these files.